Fresno Church Wins Lawsuit Against California Over COVID-19 Rules - Legal Reader

 At a press conference after the settlement announcement, Franklin touched on all the precautions his church has been taking to help keep his congregation safe, including social distancing and optional mask-wearing.
 The church also installed devices designed to disinfect the air inside the building.
 He said, “You wouldn’t shut down a hospital in a time like this, nor should you shut down churches.”

-Pastors from other churches commented on the lawsuit and the impact that COVIC restrictions had on their congregations.
+Pastors from other churches commented on the lawsuit and the impact that COVID restrictions had on their congregations.
 One of these pastors was Rev. Tim Kutzmark of the Unitarian Universalist Church in Fresno.
 He said, “his congregation was completely virtual for over a year, returning to in-person worship on June 1 of this year, complete with social distancing and masking…going virtual and staying safe never took away from the sense of community at his church.”
 He added, “It’s important to follow the science and protect the most vulnerable among us…And we had a thriving church community for the time that we were shut down here.”

 He further stated that while he doesn’t want to point fingers at other churches, “given the worsening Covid-19 situation with the surge of the delta variant, thousands of dollars spent by the state in a legal settlement isn’t beneficial…Our ICUs are filled to capacity.
 I think that money could be spent more responsibly helping folks who are vulnerable.”